crowding/vadr/README.md

 argument and uses it to decide which if its subsequent arguments to evaluate.

-Consider trying to implement an R function that has the behavrior of `switch` properly (not as a C function, and not inspecting the stack using `match.call()` or `parent.frame()` which are evil.)
-This is doable in pure R but wacky and slow:
+Consider trying to implement an R function that has the behavior of `switch` properly (not as a C function, and not inspecting the stack using `match.call()` or `parent.frame()` which are evil.)
+This is doable in pure R but wacky and slow -- the only way I can see to selectively evaluate one named argument is to build a function that takes that argument:

 ```r
 switch2 <- function(expr, ...) {